I find the story of Prince Siddhartha wildly inspiring.

 - industrial mess of toys to put away

 - 1 peed bed to change

-- catching whatever sicknesses going around school (for the record hand foot and mouth disease as an adult sucks)
+- catching whatever sickness is going around school (for the record, hand foot and mouth disease as an adult sucks)

-- countless hair dresser/vaccinations/dentist appointments/extracurricular activities to book and remember to show up for (on time and preferably dressed) …
+- countless hair dresser/vaccination/dentist appointments and extracurricular activities to book and remember to show up for (on time and preferably dressed) …

 That’s a total of 131 months of my life solely dedicated to my kids’ upbringing.

 Dear mama guilt, I’m not asking for a medal.

 I’m just asking for a little ‘me time’ to recharge.

 + A little time to get to know myself again and to work toward something I’ve always wanted to do